BL-Labs/arcadeinterface/gameideas.md

 ###Interaction
 Users are shown 3 images randomly drawn from the collection (perhaps those classified above by level of photorealism) and are asked to guess which one is the oldest / newest.

+    This is great.
+Simple to implement, a nice challenge and should result in some interesting data to analyse about the level of illustration quality and to see if it coorelates with any metadata we have on them (publisher, cost maybe, etc)

 ###Metadata Collected:
 Data on how well the users are able to judge the relative age of an image.